fversnel/fversnel.github.io/_posts/2016-08-24-street-fighter-rx.markdown

   the buffer closes the buffered input is published and a new buffer is started.

-By transforming the keyboard event observable we have created a new observable that produces buffered key presses, hence our new Observable produces lists of keys where a list represents a completed buffer.
+By transforming the keyboard event observable we have created a new observable that produces buffered key presses, hence our new observable produces lists of keys where a list represents a completed buffer.

 Buffering sequential input is almost the same as buffering simultaneous input with two notable